 \subsection{Proof of Theorem \ref{thm:Null}}

-\begin{lemma} Under the assumption in Theorem \ref{mainthm:<1/4}, let $C$ be an irreducible non-$\cF$-invariant curve such that the intersection matrix of components of $C+N(D)$ is negative definite.
-Then we have the following results: \begin{itemize} \item[\rm(1)] $P(D)\cdot C=0$ if and only if $(K_{\cF}+D)C=\theta(C)=0$.
+\begin{lemma} Under the assumptions of Theorem~\ref{mainthm:<1/4}, let $C$ be an irreducible non-$\cF$-invariant curve such that the intersection matrix of the components of $C+N(D)$ is negative definite.
+Then the following hold: \begin{itemize} \item[\rm(1)] $P(D)\cdot C=0$ if and only if $(K_{\cF}+D)\cdot C=\theta(C)=0$.